-This guide addresses stationary emissions sources typically found on USAF installations.
-Sources of emissions may be further subdivided as either being:
+In addition to classifying sources as stationary, transitory, or mobile, sources of air emissions may be further subdivided as either being:

 - Point Sources not naturally occurring, discrete sources of emissions which emit through a stack, chimney, vent, or other functionally equivalent opening.
-Examples include stationary engines, boilers, and paint booths. - Fugitive Sources not naturally occurring sources of emissions which could not reasonably pass through a stack, chimney, vent or other functionally equivalent opening.
+Examples include stationary engines, boilers, and paint booths. - Fugitive Sources not naturally occurring sources of emissions which could not reasonably pass through a stack, chimney, vent, or other functionally equivalent opening.
 Examples include open burns, firefighter training, and pesticide application. - Biogenic Sources naturally occurring sources of emissions.
 Examples include emissions from soil and vegetation, lightning, and volcanic emissions.

-Since only point and fugitive source emissions are applicable to USAF installations because of their direct bearing on the determination of major source status, biogenic sources are not addressed within this Guide.
+Since only point and fugitive source emissions are applicable to DAF installations because of their direct bearing on the determination of major source status, biogenic sources are not addressed within this Guide.

-1.3 Actual vs. Potential to Emit (PTE)
+1.3 Actual vs Potential to Emit (PTE)

-This Guide describes calculation methodologies to determine "actual emissions."
-This does not imply that the emissions values were specifically measured and can be accurately quantified.
-Rather, actual emissions refer to emissions based on actual, measurable operational parameters such as hours of operation, operating conditions, or fuel usage.
+The algorithms and emission rates provided in this Guide may be used to estimate actual or projected emissions.
+Air emissions calculated when conducting an AEI result in estimates of actual emissions.
+This does not imply that, by adhering to the procedures provided, the mass of emitted air pollutants will be accurately quantified.
+Rather, actual emissions refer to emissions estimates based on actual, measurable operational parameters such as hours of operation, operating conditions, or fuel usage.
 Actual emissions are typically quantified for sources at a site for submittal to state and local air pollution control agencies.
 These emissions may be required as annual or semi-annual demonstrations of compliance and emissions fee determination for holders of a Title V Permit.

 A source's Potential to Emit (PTE) is a theoretical calculation used to determine if a source is a major or minor source for criteria pollutants, or a major or area source for Hazardous Air Pollutants (HAPs).
 According to 40 CFR 70.2, PTE is the annual maximum capacity of a stationary source to emit under its physical and operational design.
 Additionally, 40 CFR 70.2 also states that any physical or operational limitation on the source to emit an air pollutant shall be treated as part of its design if the limitation is enforceable by the EPA.
 Physical or operational limitations may include air pollution control equipment, restrictions on hours of operation, or restrictions on the type or amount of material combusted, stored, or processed.
-While avoiding major source status can save a facility manpower costs, equipment modifications, and fees, PTEs sometimes contain overly conservative (and often unrealistic) calculation methods.
-This will result in greatly inflated PTE estimates and a potentially unnecessary major source classification.
+While avoiding major source status can save a facility manpower costs, equipment modifications, and fees, calculation of a source's PTE often result in overly conservative (and often unrealistic) estimates and a potentially unnecessary major source classification.
+Refer to the "Air Force Potential to Emit (PTE) Guide" for guidance on calculating an emission source's PTE.